athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Bestiary 3/Feral Skull Swarm.md

 abilities_mid:
   - name: ""
   - name: "Boneshard Burst"
-    desc: "  When a feral skull swarm is reduced to 0 Hit Points, it erupts in an explosion of foul energy and bone fragments in a 30-foot burst, dealing 3d12 piercing damage and 2d12 void damage (DC 32 Reflex check save)."
+    desc: "  When a feral skull swarm is reduced to 0 Hit Points, it erupts in an explosion of foul energy and bone fragments in a @Template[burst|distance:30], dealing 3d12 piercing damage and 2d12 void damage (DC 32 Reflex check save)."

 attacks:
   - name: ""